KaiBi/IEEEStyleForBibtexbrowser/README.md

 __edition__

 Edition number formatted as natural text starting with a capital letter (e.g. _First_).
-IEEETransactionsStyle will automatically convert the text to a number in the citation.
+IEEEStyleForBibtexbrowser will automatically convert the text to a number in the citation.

 __editor__